Setting up staging site

 - Manual move files via FTP and export/import SQL

-If you are using WP Synchro PRO to create the initial synchronization, you would login to your new staging site and go to WP Synchro overview.
+If you are using WP Synchro PRO to create the initial migration, you would login to your new staging site and go to WP Synchro overview.

-Here you will create a new installation, with the type "pull".
-On the "Data to synchronize" section of the set up, you would choose "Synchronize entire site" and then save.
+Here you will create a new migration, with the type "pull".
+On the "Data to synchronize" section of the set up, you would choose "Migrate entire site" and then save.

-When running this, it will synchronize everything on the site, except WordPress files.
+When running this, it will migrate everything on the site, except WordPress files.
 So the entire database, plugins, themes, uploads etc. will be moved from production to your new staging site.

 Depending on your site size, this can take a while the first time.
 If you run it multiple times, if will only move the files that have changed.